 Chickens may or may not like a mist system, my birds hate them, however, I have heard positive feedback from other chicken keepers.
 So it may be something to consider useful in dry climates.

 A more positive approach is to provide your birds with a small flooded area for them to play in.
-Even if it’s just a a hose allowed to drip, they are magically lured to this life saving man made oasis.
+Even if it’s just a hose allowed to drip, they are magically lured to this life saving man-made oasis.

 Triple Digit Temperatures

-Here in Phoenix our temperatures can reach 115+ degrees, this is when it’s time to bring out watermelon, cantaloupe, lettuce, or anything that will help hydrate the flock.
-These foods will be better for them than layer pellets, which contain corn… which produces even more unwanted heat.
+Here in Phoenix, our temperatures can reach 115+ degrees, this is when it’s time to bring out watermelon, cantaloupe, lettuce, or anything that will help hydrate the flock.
+These foods will be better for them than layer pellets containing corn, which produces even more unwanted heat.

 During these heat spells, I ration layer pellets, offering it morning and night only, for about an hour or so.